dawright22/multi-cloud-k8-demo/README.md

 ./full_stack_deploy.sh

 NOTE: You may need to change permission on the above script and ./clean.sh before you run the scripts.
-These script reference other scripts at the below within the directory that you should check in tiller
+These script reference other scripts at the below directorys within the app_XXX stack.
+You should check all the scripts have the correct permision to run.

+tiller

 ./helm-init.sh

 in consul